farsightsec/axa/README.md

 > quit
 ```

-1. `sratool 'connect ssh sra-service@sra-eft.sie-remote.net': `we put our
+1. `sratool 'connect ssh:sra-service@sra-eft.sie-remote.net': `we put our
 first `sratool` subcommand on the command line of `sratool` itself.
 This is a
 shortcut that allows the first subcommand to come from the command line, while
 subsequent subdomains wil come from the control terminal.